Last Updated on 10 May 2022 by admin

 Not enough funding and resources for cyber security

-A lack of financial means to implement an effective and robust security policy is one of the primary downfalls of smaller businesses.
+A lack of financial means to implement an effective and robust security policy is one of the primary downfalls of smaller businesses, against cyber attacks.
 Without sufficient funding, they are not likely to be as well-equipped as they should be to confront and combat new and changing cyber risks.
 Financial drawbacks could also mean that if a smaller business were to be targeted successfully, they are less likely to recover from it, as remediation can be costly.

 Unprepared for growth